usmanmughal11/i2c-library/docs/frameworks/vue-2.md

 app.mount('#app');
 ```

-Now you can start using Shoelace components in your app!
+Now you can start using i2c-Library components in your app!

 ## Usage